After the successful completion of the Cabin Crew Assessment Day, you’ll be invited to a one to one interview with the airline’s recruitment team.

 Some airlines incorporate the interview into the assessment day – you’ll be informed accordingly if this is the case.
 Others will invite you back on a different date – this is a good situation to be in, as it gives you additional time to prepare for the interview questions.

 In this blog, our industry partner, Cabin Crew Wings, share their thoughts on what happens during a cabin crew interview, and they also provide some handy tips to help you through the process.

-What happens at the Cabin Crew Interview?
+What Happens at a Cabin Crew Interview?

-In general, you can expect the interview to last around 30-40 minutes, and to be made up of competency based and behavioural questions.
+You can expect the interview to last around 30-40 minutes, and to be made up of competency based and behavioural questions.